stavros2/CoffeeShop/README.md

 ##  Design Decisions
 1. The API is publicly accessible - no authentication or API tokens are required.
 2. SwaggerUI is available for testing the endpoints through HTTP on Port 5005 on localhost (http://localhost:5005/swagger/index.html)
+3. Data are held raw in the DB.

 ## Prerequisites
 1. .NET 8 SDK(https://dotnet.microsoft.com/download)
 2. Entity Framework CLI tool (dotnet tool install --global dotnet-ef)
 2. PostgreSQL(https://www.postgresql.org/download/)

+## Future improvements
+1. Create a Frontend for the application
+2. Create unit tests